leafac/leafac.com/prose/playing-the-game-with-plt-redex/judgment-forms.md

 ```

 - `<language>`: A language as defined [previously](languages).
 - `#:mode`: A judgment form may have multiple inputs and outputs.
 Syntactically, they all appear as *arguments* to the form.
 The `#:mode` annotation specifies which *arguments* are inputs (`I`) and which are outputs (`O`).<label class="margin-note"><input type="checkbox"><span markdown="1">Mathematically, a judgment form does not have inputs and outputs, because it is a *relation*, not a *function*.
-But by defining which arguments are inputs and outputs, we are specifying a *mode of operation*, which allows PLT Redex to run our definition.</span></label> Besides the declared outputs, every judgment form also has an implicit boolean output: whether the judgment holds or not.<label class="margin-note"><input type="checkbox"><span markdown="1">A [predicate relation](predicate-relations) is a judgment form in which all arguments are inputs and the only output is this implicit boolean.</span></label>
+But by defining which arguments are inputs and outputs, we are specifying a *mode of operation*, which allows PLT Redex to run our definition.</span></label> Besides the declared outputs, every judgment form also has an implicit boolean output: whether the judgment holds or not.
 - `#:contract`: A contract with patterns for the arguments of the judgment form.
 The contract is verified and an error may be raised when the judgment form is queried.
 - `[<condition> ... --- (<judgment-form> <pattern/template> ...)]`: A judgment form clause.<label class="margin-note"><input type="checkbox"><span markdown="1">This notation with a bar separating conditions—sometimes called *antecedents*—and conclusion is common in papers and has a long tradition in formal logic.</span></label>
 - `<condition>`: A condition under which the clause holds.
 For example, a condition may query another judgment form or [predicate relation](predicate-relations).